-- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - in accordance with the AoC Code of Good Governance for English Colleges (September 2021 Review) including The College's Senior Post Holder Remuneration Code (December 2018) (the Code).
+- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); and - in accordance with the AoC Code of Good Governance for English Colleges and The College's Senior Post Holder Remuneration Code (the Codes).

-In the opinion of the Board of Governors, the College complies or is working to comply with all the provisions of the Code and it has complied or has been working to comply throughout the year ended 31 July 2023.
-The Board of Governors recognise that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of the Code, which it formally adopted in September 2022.
+In the opinion of the Board of Governors, the College complies or is working to comply with all the provisions of the Codes, and it has complied or has been working to comply throughout the year ended 31 July 2024.
+The Board of Governors recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
+In carrying out its responsibilities, it takes full account of the Codes.